 Note that a noncompliance may not be documented simply as a "weakness," "licensee failure," or a similar informal characterization.
 If the report narrative describes a condition or event in a manner that suggests to the reader that a violation may have occurred, then the finding must be clearly dispositioned as a violation, an apparent violation, or an NCV.
 If a violation does not exist (e.g., no requirement exists in this area), it may be appropriate to clarify the finding by stating that "this condition [or event] does not constitute a violation of NRC requirements."

 Non-Escalated Enforcement Actions.
 Most violations of moderate significance (i.e., more than minor concerns) fall into the SL IV category.
 If at the time of issuing the inspection report a violation has been categorized at SL IV, then an NOV is generally sent out with the inspection report, as a "non-escalated" enforcement action.
+If the licensee’s corrective action program (CAP) has been determined to be effective by the NRC (see appendix C of this IMC for guidance on determining if a licensee’s CAP is effective), then the SL-IV violation is generally categorized as an NCV in accordance with the Enforcement Policy Section 2.3.2.a.
 The cover letter for reports that include non-escalated enforcement actions should follow the appropriate NRC Enforcement Manual guidance.

 NOTE: A violation's severity level should not be discussed in the report details.
 Whether an NOV accompanies the report or is issued later, the designation of severity level is made in the NOV itself.
+For an NCV, the rationale for the finding’s severity level shall be included in the description of the NCV contained in the inspection report.

 Deviations and nonconformances are also considered non-escalated enforcement actions.
 When a licensee fails to meet a regulatory commitment or to conform to the provisions of an applicable code or industry standard, the failure may result in a Notice of Deviation.
 When a vendor or certificate holder fails to meet a contract requirement related to NRC activities, the failure may result in a Notice of Nonconformance.
 While less frequently issued than SL IV NOVs, these non-escalated enforcement actions follow a similar format and require a similar level of report detail.